mrarosh/Pear-code/DEPLOYMENT.md

 1. **Styling**: Edit `public/index.html` to customize the appearance
 2. **Logic**: Modify `pair.js` to change pairing code generation
 3. **Configuration**: Update `vercel.json` for routing changes

+### Important Notes

+⚠️ **Vercel Limitations**: This version has been simplified to work with Vercel's serverless environment:
+- No filesystem operations (session storage)
+- No external WhatsApp API integration
+- Generates demo pairing codes for demonstration purposes
+- For full WhatsApp integration, consider using a traditional hosting service

 ### Troubleshooting